Chalazion and its homeopathic treatment without surgery

 • Homeopathy also treats the tendency of stye formation, if the recurrent stye is the cause of the development of chalazion.

-• Homeopathic medicines improve immunity, promote healing, and prevent recurrent infection of eyelids.
+• Homeopathic medicines improve immunity, promote healing, and prevent recurrent infections of eyelids.

 • Homeopathy for chalazion is safe and harmless without any toxic effects.